Farukest/Aztec-Node-Setup/README.md

-# Aztec Sequencer Node Setup Guide (Root User Only)
+# Aztec Sequencer Node Setup Guide

 This guide will walk you through setting up an **Aztec Sequencer Node** on the testnet network and obtaining the "Apprentice" role on Discord.
 The process is fully automated using a script and **must be executed as the root user**.